Frama-C/open-source-case-studies/README.md

 Only minor modifications were performed on each of these case studies:

-- If there is a `Makefile` in the root directory of a case study, it is systematically renamed to `original.mk`;
-- A `Makefile` is added to each case study, with Frama-C/EVA-specific rules for parsing and running the analysis;
+- File `GNUmakefile` is added to each case study, with Frama-C/EVA-specific rules for parsing and running the analysis;
+- Some case studies contain a `.slevel` file which is derived from the result obtained by the Loop Analysis plug-in;
 - When necessary, syntactic modifications were performed to ensure better C99-compliance and/or the inclusion of stubs to allow Frama-C to parse the files;
-- The `main` function may have been modified (or added, if none existed) to ensure a more useful initial context;
+- In some cases, an `eva_main` function was added to provide a better initial context for the analysis;
+- When recursive calls are present, the functions containing them need to be replaced with specifications;
 - Some ACSL annotations may have been added to the sources (to illustrate their usage, or to improve the analysis).